Cocoa production in Ghana: Recent growth

 Ghana's cocoa production grew an average of 16 per cent between 2000 and 2003.
 Cocoa has a long production cycle, far longer than many other tropical crops, and new hybrid varieties need over five years to come into production, and a further 10 to 15 years for the tree to reach its full bearing potential.
 The reasons for this huge production increase are varied and in fact Ghana's cocoa yields per hectare are still low by international standards.
-Researchers at the Overseas Development Institute identify the following as particularly important:
+Researchers at the Overseas Development Institute identify the following as particularly important factors: